KaziZarif/Data-Structures-in-Python/readme.md

 # Data Structures in Python

-This repository contains implementations of fundamental data structures in Python, including both linear and priority queue structures.
+This repository contains implementations of fundamental data structures in Python.
 Each folder corresponds to a self-contained module focused on a particular data structure.

 ## Project Structure